Galápagos petrel: Vocalization

 Most gadfly petrels tend to remain silent at sea, but become very vocal at night when they are near their breeding colony.
 Also, during communal courtship, they often emit various shrill cries.
 Moreover, from the inside of their burrow, they typically produce different crooning or growling notes and some moaning cries.

 Studies reported that the Galápagos petrels call from after sunset until dawn on all islands.
 This occurs when they circle or fly out of their colonies and during high-speed chases.
 Their calls increase the most just before sunrise when the birds are the most numerous in the sky.
-However, one study also noted that they were silent for most of the night and only began calling before sunrise (i.e. 6 AM).
+However, one study also noted that they were silent for most of the night and only began calling before sunrise (i.e. 6 a.m.).
 The main flight call recorded sounded like "kee-kee-kee-(c)ooo" with the last note drawn out.

 The Galápagos petrels mainly use three flight calls.
-There is a short 3-5 syllable call that may be used for identification; a long call of 6-20 syllables for aggressive or defensive situations; and a single-syllable call for very stressful situations.
+There is a short 3–5 syllable call that may be used for identification; a long call of 6–20 syllables for aggressive or defensive situations; and a single-syllable call for very stressful situations.
 The short and long call are sexually dimorphic: calls in males are sweet and pleasant but are coarser and grating in females.
 Interestingly, individuals of different islands also have call differences that distinguish them.
 In comparison to the Hawaiian petrel, their vocalizations are quite different.